meltwater/tau/README.md

 Unit testing is handled by [AVA] and coverage is reported by [Istanbul] and uploaded to [Codecov].
-Watch and run tests on change with
+Watch and run tests on changes with

 ```
 $ yarn run watch:test